China's central bank mulls Alibaba, Tencent payment curbs

-BEIJING China's central bank is considering regulations that would significantly limit the size of payments made through Chinese Internet firms including Alibaba Holding Group and Tencent Holdings Ltd.
+BEIJING China's central bank is considering regulations that would significantly limit the size of payments made through Chinese Internet firms including Alibaba Holding Group IPO-ALIB.N and Tencent Holdings Ltd (0700.HK).

 The People's Bank of China released draft rules last week to major banks for consultation, state media reported on Monday.
 The draft rules restrict single purchases using third-party payment accounts to 5,000 yuan ($810), with a monthly limit of 10,000 yuan.